 Quick take: from Section 1 below to the end of the document is the full agreement that is legally binding on you and on us once you consent to it (the “Agreement”).
 The terms below govern how you use our Services.

-Following each section is a “Quick take” (but the legal language governs).
+Before each section is a “Quick take” (but the legal language governs).

 1. Welcome to Our Agreement with You